Skip to content

 LeftRight

-CSA astronaut Jenni Gibbons was at Mission Control's capcom console at the moment yesterday's distance record fell, the first Canadian to serve in that role during an Artemis mission.1 The detail did not appear in any NASA press release; it surfaced through a direct fetch of the CSA logbook.
+CSA astronaut Jenni Gibbons was at Mission Control's capcom console at the precise moment the Day 6 distance record fell on 6 April 2026, making her the first Canadian to serve in the capcom role during an Artemis mission.
+This detail appeared in the CSA logbook but was absent from all NASA press releases.
+Disclosed publicly on Day 7.

 Direct fetches of the European newsrooms on 7 April confirm neither has acknowledged the flyby.
 The European Service Module has executed every propulsion event nominally.